Conspiracy theory: Attractions

 Psychological motives for believing in conspiracy theories can be categorized as epistemic, existential, or social.
 These motives are particularly acute in vulnerable and disadvantaged populations.
 However, it does not appear that the beliefs help to address these motives; in fact, they may be self-defeating, acting to make the situation worse instead.
 For example, while conspiratorial beliefs can result from a perceived sense of powerlessness, exposure to conspiracy theories immediately suppresses personal feelings of autonomy and control.
 Furthermore, they also make people less likely to take actions that could improve their circumstances.

 This is additionally supported by the fact that conspiracy theories have a number of disadvantageous attributes.
-For example, they promote a negative and distrustful view of other people and groups, who are allegedly acting based on antisocial and cynical motivations.
-This is expected to lead to increased alienation and anomie, and reduced social capital.
-Similarly, they depict the public as ignorant and powerless against the alleged conspirators, with important aspects of society determined by malevolent forces, a viewpoint which is likely to be disempowering.
+For example, they promote a hostile and distrustful view of other people and groups allegedly acting based on antisocial and cynical motivations.
+This is expected to lead to increased social alienation and anomie and reduced social capital.
+Similarly, they depict the public as ignorant and powerless against the alleged conspirators, with important aspects of society determined by malevolent forces, a viewpoint that is likely to be disempowering.

 Each person may endorse conspiracy theories for one of many different reasons.
-The most consistently demonstrated characteristics of people who find conspiracy theories appealing are a feeling of alienation, unhappiness or dissatisfaction with their situation, an unconventional worldview, and a feeling of disempowerment.
+The most consistently demonstrated characteristics of people who find conspiracy theories appealing are a feeling of alienation, unhappiness or dissatisfaction with their situation, an unconventional worldview, and a sense of disempowerment.
 While various aspects of personality affect susceptibility to conspiracy theories, none of the Big Five personality traits are associated with conspiracy beliefs.

 The political scientist Michael Barkun, discussing the usage of "conspiracy theory" in contemporary American culture, holds that this term is used for a belief that explains an event as the result of a secret plot by exceptionally powerful and cunning conspirators to achieve a malevolent end.
 According to Barkun, the appeal of conspiracism is threefold: